 Understandably, not everyone wants to welcome spirit contact, so altar decorations can be transformed to be banishing.
 Place graveyard dirt or black salt in all four corners of your altar and burn black candles and angelica root incense to protect yourself from unwanted spirits.
 As this night marks the new year, it is ideal for performing healing and banishing spells.
 A simple ceremony could involve a black candle as representing what you want to rid yourself (or others) of in the coming year and a white candle as manifesting what you wish to see more of.

-While our children dress as pirates and we fool around with the tarot, our nation partakes in an ancient Pagan tradition made dominate by the Christian church and brought to America by Irish and Scottish immigrants.
+While our children dress as pirates and we fool around with the tarot, our nation partakes in an ancient Pagan tradition dominated by the Christian church and brought to America by Irish and Scottish immigrants.
 While many Pagans engage in witchcraft-like rituals, not all Pagans consider themselves to be “witches” and vice versa; not all witches practice the Pagan or Neopagan religions.

 Ceremony is personal, sacred.
 It knows no limitations and it is up to you to define it.
 With this approaching Samhain, I urge you to address and explore the witch that is unquestionably inside of you without allegiance to a specific thought process, religion, or intent.
 Have a picnic in the cemetery, feast with friends, past and present, and acknowledge both the wisdom and faults of those who have lived before you.
 Must be the season of the witch!